-Another tip for easing into the time change is going to bed 15 minutes earlier each night during the days leading up to the time change.
+Brown recommends taking a nap of not more than an hour on the day before reporting back to work and also going to bed 15 minutes earlier each night during the days leading up to the time change.

-The time change is more than an inconvenience, she said, noting that studies have linked it to increased incidences of heart attacks, workplace injuries and traffic accidents.
+The time change is more than an inconvenience, Brown said, noting that studies have linked it to increased incidences of stroke, heart attacks, workplace injuries and traffic accidents.

-If fatigue and sleep patterns persist two weeks after the time change, people may need a medical analysis.
-Sleep disorders, such as obstructive sleep apnea, are very common, but often under-diagnosed.
-Effective treatments are available.
+Most people need a few days to a week to adjust to the time change.
+For others, especially night owls, the effects are longer lasting, she said.
+If fatigue and difficult sleep patterns persist for more than two weeks after the time change, a medical analysis may be warranted.
+Sleep disorders, such as obstructive sleep apnea, are very common, but often under-diagnosed — and effective treatments are available.

-“Your general health and daytime functioning can be greatly improved with treatment,” Brown said.
-“If you are a person who has a difficult time falling asleep or staying asleep, or if you often feel tired in the daytime, you should speak with your primary care physician and consider an evaluation by a sleep specialist.”
+“If you are a person who has a difficult time falling asleep or staying asleep, or if you often feel tired in the daytime, you should speak to your primary care physician and consider an evaluation by a sleep specialist,” Brown said.

 Tips to ease the daylight saving time transition:

-· Get morning exercise in the sunlight on the weekend of the time change.
+- Get morning exercise in sunlight on the weekend of the time change.

-· Eat an early breakfast and dinner on the weekend before, and eat a good breakfast the Monday morning after the time change.
+- Eat an early breakfast and dinner on the weekend before, and eat a good breakfast on the Monday morning after the time change.

-Tom Wilemon is an information officer in the Vanderbilt University Medical Center News and Communications Office and the editor of Momentum magazine.
+This post was written by Tom Wilemon, an information officer in the Vanderbilt University Medical Center News and Communications Office and the editor of Momentum magazine.